AuthScope/.github/profile/README.md

 ---

-# Welcome to KeyGuard
+# Welcome to AuthScope

-**KeyGuard** is a modern, robust, and highly secure **License-as-a-Service (LaaS)** and **authentication** solution designed to provide seamless access control, licensing management, and advanced security for your applications.
-With a focus on simplicity, flexibility, and enterprise-grade security, KeyGuard empowers developers and organizations to protect their software and services effectively.
+**AuthScope** is a modern, robust, and highly secure **License-as-a-Service (LaaS)** and **authentication** solution designed to provide seamless access control, licensing management, and advanced security for your applications.
+With a focus on simplicity, flexibility, and enterprise-grade security, AuthScope empowers developers and organizations to protect their software and services effectively.

 ---